gatsbyjs/gatsby/docs/docs/how-to/performance/resolving-out-of-memory-issues.md

 It's a good practice to profile memory periodically once your site crosses 10k or 20k pages, or if you've experienced out-of-memory challenges on smaller sites.

-There are two ways to do this.

-**First, you can run gatsby within a profiling tool like [process-top](https://github.com/mafintosh/process-top)**.
+The Gatsby team's recommendation is to run gatsby within a profiling tool like [process-top](https://github.com/mafintosh/process-top).
 Run your site like the following:

 `npx process-top ./node_modules/.bin/gatsby build`